John Floreani

 John Floreani (born 27 December 1991) is an Australian singer and musician, best known as the vocalist of punk rock band, Trophy Eyes.
 He also releases music under his own name (formerly Little Brother).
 He is signed by Hopeless Records.

 Career

 Solo career

 After writing songs that were not the right fit for Trophy Eyes, Floreani created the acoustic music project, Little Brother.
 He released his first album Terrace in November 2014, made up of five tracks.
 He later released a single title "Cleveland, Oh" in 2016, and a full-length album titled sin in 2019.
+Floreani released his first song in three years, "Good Boy", on June 8, 2022.
+According to Floreani, "Good Boy" is about 'putting down a dog I loved'.